DHTMLX/docs-booking/docs/guides/localization.md

 		"Oops, something went wrong!": "Oops, something went wrong!", "Please go back and try again": "Please go back and try again", "Go back": "Go back",
-		" is required": " is required",
+		" should not be empty": " should not be empty",
+		" should contain valid email address":
+			" should contain valid email address",
 		monthDayFormat: "%M %d",
 		fullDateFormat: "%D, %d %F %Y",
 	},
 };
 ~~~